 - Develop team cohesiveness, pride and profile

-Individual course faculty/ instructors (full-time or part-time) do NOT have the discretion to allow you attend class/events out of uniform on a regular basis without the permission of the Department Chair.
-Individual course faculty/ instructors (full-time or part-time) DO have the discretion to permit you to attend class/events out of uniform for specific reasons as discussed and approved at the Program level by the Program Team and Department Chair (e.g., fundraising events, documented medical reasons).
-Some classes may be exempted from the uniform requirement; if so, this will be communicated to students as appropriate by the course instructor and/or program coordinator.
+Individual course faculty/instructors (full-time or part-time) have the discretion to permit you to attend class/events out of uniform for specific reasons as discussed and approved at the Program level by the Program Team and/or the Department Chair (e.g., fundraising events, documented accommodations).

 - The Year 1 (common to all programs) shirt is as described above